 October 1993 Homing In for all the details of FRG-93.

 The Friendship Games gave us good ARDF experience, but they were not IARU-sanctioned events.
 In 1996, Kevin Kelly N6QAB was the first stateside ham to participate in an IARU radio-orienteering contest when he traveled to the Region 3 Championships in Townsville, Australia.
-He recounted his experiences in the Homing In column for December 1996.
-The photos above are from that event, courtesy of Kevin and his wife Susan.
+In addition to Region 2, ARRL is a dues-paying member of IARU Region 3 because of the American territories in the western Pacific.

 In fall 1997, a small group of hams across the USA and Canada formed the North American ARDF Organizing Task Force to promote the sport.
 The American Radio Relay League (ARRL) formally recognized this increasing interest at its January 1998 meeting of the Board of Directors.
 ARRL's President was authorized to appoint an ARDF Coordinator (Joe Moell KØOV) to work with hams here in the USA and abroad to promote the sport and arrange for competitions.

-E-mail and personal contacts between the ARDF Coordinator, the Task Force members, and other ARDF enthusiasts around the world led to an invitation for our presence at the 1998 IARU ARDF World Championships in Hungary.
+E-mail and personal contacts between the ARDF Coordinator, the Task Force members and other ARDF enthusiasts around the world led to an invitation for our presence at the 1998 IARU ARDF World Championships in Hungary.
 The call for participation went out and six persons responded.
 After several informal local foxhunting practice sessions and a formal training event in southern California, they were ready for the big September event.
 All had a great time in Hungary.
 They learned a great deal about techniques used by foxtailing winners and about the organization of ARDF championship events.
-You can read all the details in two feature articles: "The USA Takes on the World Foxhunting Championships." by Joe Moell KØOV in the March 1999 issue of CQ VHF Magazine and "Amateur Radio Direction Finding--The 1998 IARU World Championships" by Dale Hunt WB6BYU in the May 1999 issue of QST Magazine.
+You can read all the details in two feature articles: "The USA Takes on the World Foxhunting Championships" by Joe Moell KØOV in the March 1999 issue of CQ VHF Magazine and "Amateur Radio Direction Finding--The 1998 IARU World Championships" by Dale Hunt WB6BYU in the May 1999 issue of QST Magazine.
 Homing In for January 1999 also covered this event.

 Later that month, the IARU Region 2 Plenary Conference in Venezuela approved a request by FARS to include IARU Region 2 ARDF Championship foxhunts as part of the 1999 Friendship Radiosport Games (FRG-99) in Portland, Oregon, staged during the second week of August 1999.
 Dale Hunt WB6BYU, Team Leader for the Hungary trip, agreed to be Foxhunt Chair for this event.
-In June 1999, Joe Moell KØOV was appointed as the first IARU Region 2 ARDF Coordinator.

 Even more ARDF activity occurred in the USA during 2001, including the First USA ARDF Championships in Albuquerque, New Mexico.
 Over 40 radio-orienteers from the USA, Australia, China and Ukraine took to the courses.
 Homing In for February 2001 and ARRL's QST Magazine for May 2001 had detailed pre-event articles.
 Follow-up Homing In articles were in the December 2001 and January 2002 issues of 73 Magazine.
 Some USA ARDF enthusiasts also participated in the Friendship Games foxhunt in Victoria, BC during the week after the Albuquerque events.